We Help Eligible Property Owners, Heirs, And Claimants Recover Funds

 Florida Statute 197.582 determines the process by which surplus funds are claimed and disbursed to government and non government lienholders and property owners.
 Claimants other than the owner(s) have a deadline of 120 days to submit notarized claims.
 Also, every state is different and has different requirements.

 Probate means "prove" in Latin.
-If the owner of the property is deceased it is necessary to undertake a court supervised probate process to identify the decedent's assets and debts, to recognize beneficiaries (rightful heirs) and to distribute assets to those beneficiaries.
-Before counties will release surpluses from tax deed sales to the heirs of a deceased owner, a probate needs to be undertaken and judgment submitted.
-Jupiter Asset Recovery oversees the entire process, including hiring a lawyer specializing in probates who prepares the documents and works with the court.
-A probate usually takes one-to-two months (depending on the number of parties involved) from initiation to submission of court judgment to the county for surplus claim.
+If the owner of the property is deceased, it is necessary to undertake a court-supervised probate process to identify the decedent's assets and debts, to recognise beneficiaries (rightful heirs) and to distribute assets to those beneficiaries.
+Before counties will release surpluses from tax deed sales to the heirs of a deceased owner, a probate needs to be undertaken and a judgment submitted.
+G.E.T.
+Property Solutions oversees the entire process, including hiring a lawyer specialising in probates who prepares the documents and works with the court.
+A probate usually takes one to two months (depending on the number of parties involved) from initiation to submission of the court judgment to the county for surplus claim.

-While in non-probate cases it is certainly possible to submit a surplus claim by yourself, Jupiter Asset Recovery's experience and expertise ensures the best result in dealing with the challenges of the process: various document requirements, competing and fraudulent claims, statutory time limits and other administrative issues.
-We work directly with the county retaining the surplus address all claims processing issues, monitor status changes and do everything else necessary to ensure you receive your surplus money.
+While in non-probate cases it is certainly possible to submit a surplus claim by yourself, our experience and expertise ensure the best result in navigating the challenges of the process, various document requirements, competing and fraudulent claims, statutory time limits, and other administrative issues.
+We work directly with the county, retaining the surplus address, all claims processing issues, monitoring status changes, and doing everything else necessary to ensure you receive your surplus money.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.